Childhood Brain Stem Glioma Treatment (PDQ®): Treatment - Patient Information [NCI]

 - Whether the tumor is newly diagnosed or recurrent (has come back after treatment).

-A focal or low-grade brain stem glioma may recur many years after first being treated.
+A focal brain stem glioma may recur many years after first being treated.
 The tumor may come back in the brain or in other parts of the central nervous system.
 Before cancer treatment is given, imaging tests, a biopsy, or surgery may be done to make sure there is cancer and find out how much cancer there is.

 Treatment Option Overview